aaalgo/postline_0.1/README.md

 Wei Dong
 wdong@aaalgo.com

-This is an early version of Postline used in the experiments reported in the paper.
+This is an early version of Postline used to produce the experimental results reported in the Postline paper.
 The architecture is very different from the one presented in the paper.

+The full Postline system code is available for licensing to collaborators, with trial accounts also offered.
+Please contact the author for more details.

 To reproduce: